 In obtaining a piece of land for commercial development, it’s probably more common to buy than to lease.
-But sometimes leasing can make good sense from a business point of view for both landlord and tenant.
+But just like leasing an office or retail space for your business expansion, sometimes leasing commercial land to develop can make good sense from a business point of view for both landlord and tenant.

-How Land Leases Increase Capital for Both Tenant and Landlord
+How Land Leases Increase Capital for Both Tenant & Landlord

 Leasing land rather than purchasing it also typically requires less up-front cash, which leaves the party developing the site with more funds to devote to other business needs.
 And with the right leasing terms, the landowner will sometimes put up the land as collateral to secure the loan to finance the construction, essentially becoming a partner in the business venture.

 Landowners like ground leases because they allow them to retain ownership of the land while generating a steady income from rent.
+Tenants like land leases because it’s less up-front capital, and it results in much quicker access to the new land than does the purchasing process.
 We have a wide array of land for lease, both in our many business parks and as stand-alone sites for land development.

 We’ve Collected an Extensive Portfolio of Prime Sites